 Articles Tagged ‘Vueling’

-The smallest of the three airports serving the Balearic Islands, Menorca Airport, also known as Mahón Airport, is on course to grow again this summer, with August schedules offering a 6.4% increase in weekly seats. anna.aero identifies the key players and what new routes will be starting in S15.
+One of the main airports serving Croatia’s Adriatic Coast, Dubrovnik Airport is set to grow again this summer.
+With August schedules offering a 6.4% increase in weekly seats, anna.aero identifies the key players, and what new routes are still scheduled to start in 2015.